 "If we could communicate the experience in an essay, then the tools would be failing at their job; they would not be transforming a person’s thinking, or even their consciousness."

-Let's go one step further, by considering an economic argument about what factors actually effect long-term wealth inequality (turns out it's not initial distribution, but the nature of transactions).
+Let's go one step further, by considering an economic argument about what factors actually affect long-term wealth inequality.
+It turns out it's not the initial distribution of money, but the nature of transactions.
 Because this surprising result is arrived at computationally in an open-source Jupyter notebook, you can test it yourself, and are invited to find initial distributions which do effect long-term inequalities if you can.
 The authors call this

 "Scaffolded exploration: a way to build up your own understanding, and perhaps even push the frontiers of knowledge.
 It’s tempting to regard [Jupyter notebooks] as merely a mashup of essay and code.
 But really they’re a new media form, with different possibilities from either essays or code, and with striking opportunities to go much further.

 "There’s a general principle here: good tools for thought arise mostly as a byproduct of doing original work on serious problems [...]
 Furthermore, the problems themselves are typically of intense personal interest to the problem-solvers.
 They’re not working on the problem for a paycheck; they’re working on it because they desperately want to know the answer."